 A Better Option for Amazon.com Purchases?

 Still, Amazon.com doesn’t have the market cornered on credit cards for their website.
 With Discover it® Cash Back, you get 1% unlimited cash back automatically on every purchase you make.
-The kicker is, you also get 5% cash back at different places each quarter like gas stations, grocery stores, restaurants, Amazon.com and more up to the quarterly maximum each time you activate.
+The kicker is, you also get 5% cash back at different places each quarter like grocery stores, restaurants, gas stations, select rideshares and online shopping, up to the quarterly maximum when you activate.

 - Related: Discover it® Cash Back Review

-The Discover it® Cash Back doesn’t charge an annual fee, which means you can keep it in perpetuity without paying for its benefits.
-Speaking of benefits, this card offers your free FICO score on your monthly statement and no foreign transaction fees.
-You also get 0% APR on balance transfers for a full 14 months and then the ongoing APR of 14.24% – 25.24% Variable APR.
-That’s a pretty sweet deal for a no-fee card that offers amazing rewards.
+The Discover it® Cash Back offers your free FICO score on your monthly statement and no foreign transaction fees.
+That’s a pretty sweet deal for a card that offers amazing rewards.

 The Bottom Line